evhub/coconut/DOCS.md

 -c, --code code         run a line of Coconut passed in as a string (can also be passed into stdin) -j, --jobs processes    number of additional processes to use (set to 0 to use a single process) (defaults to the number of processors on your machine)
---jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8 ...          use autopep8 to format compiled code (remaining args passed to autopep8) (requires autopep8) --recursion-limit       set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser
+--jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --recursion-limit       set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser